 shows a summary of the document contents.

-- Click the value under Molecule Label to see a summary page for the molecule group ("PC" in this case) which includes charts showing peak area and retention time information.
+- Click the molecule group name, here Library Molecules to see a summary page which includes charts showing peak area and retention time information.

-displays a link to the Small Molecule Transitions List
+link will switch the page to show you the Small Molecule Transitions List

 - Use a Panorama QC folder to track the performance of instruments and reagents using Levey-Jennings plots, Pareto plots, and other tools for both proteomics and small molecule data.